sdsc/polymake-roll/README.md

 ## Dependencies

 yum install perl-ExtUtils-Embed
+yum install perl-XML-Writer

+Note that this version of polymake (3.1) requires a later version of perl (5.16) then is provided bycentos 6 (5.10).
+The commit that represents the latest commit that can be used with centos 6 is tagged "last_centos"

 The sdsc-roll must be installed on the build machine, since the build process depends on make include files provided by that roll.